 Ultimately, you only have a finite amount of screen space.
 For the best results, you should prepare short, snappy descriptions.
 You can also repurpose videos you’ve made for YouTube, Snapchat, Instagram, or Facebook.
 But keep in mind that they must fit within TikTok’s one-minute time limit.
 Before you repurpose a video, make sure the video is appropriate for the demographic you’re trying to reach on TikTok.

 As with most social networks, TikTok encourages frequent user engagement.
 In an ideal world, your content will generate conversations with potential customers.
 Replying to comments is a great way to accomplish this.
 You should also engage with other brands and content creators by leaving comments under their videos.
 TikTok ranks comments on posts based on the number of likes they receive, so make sure your comments are meaningful.
 Avoid making generic “nice video” comments.

 Additionally, TikTok is a social platform that rewards frequent posting.
+A TikTok scheduler can always be used to minimize your efforts.
 The more videos you upload to your TikTok account, the more likely it is that you will gain followers.
 The more you post and share content, the easier it will be for people to find your TikTok account and decide whether or not to follow you.